Transforming New Technologies into Solutions

 Inspirit is a company that provides three types of services:

-- Consulting services for designing solutions in SQL Server, Infrastructure, and Business Intelligence Data Platforms (both on-premises and Azure-based);
+- Consulting services for developing solutions in SQL Server, Infrastructure, and Business Intelligence Data Platforms (both on prem and Azure-based);

 - SQL Server infrastructure support services;

-- Technology training, based on a proprietary curriculum through SQL Master Academy.
+- Technology training based on our own SQL Master Academy curriculum.

-Expanding into new markets is a significant challenge, entirely different from the technological ones I have faced.
-However, it is a journey where you inevitably improve, strive for excellence, refine standards, and continuously learn and optimize to achieve precision and trust.
+On the other hand, developing a business in new markets is a significant challenge, very different from the technological ones I have gone through.
+It is a process in which you inevitably become better, chase standards, learn, and refine your skills to achieve precision that earns trust.

-What are the major challenges in cloud migration, and how do cloud technologies change the way companies store and process data?
+What are the major challenges of business migration to the cloud and how do cloud technologies change the way companies store and process data?

-For me, the biggest challenges in cloud migration are related to building the vision that should guide this transition.
-Data migration to the cloud is not just a technological goal—it is a paradigm shift in data utilization.
-It is a step toward data democratization, enabling practically unlimited possibilities for data sharing, integration, and access to vast computational resources for processing.
+For me, the biggest challenges in business migration to the cloud are related to building the vision that should guide this transition.
+Data migration to the cloud is not just a technological goal.
+It is a paradigm shift in the way data is used.
+It is a step towards democratizing data, towards practically unlimited possibilities for data sharing and integration, and access to huge computing resources for their processing.
+Often, the reason for such migration is a technological challenge, but once the solution matures, the following questions arise: ‘Where do we go from here?
+Where do we start?
+Which technologies should we choose?”.

 Which innovations are shaping the future of data management?
 What is your role in the successful transformation and development of businesses in this process?

-The first major trend is the rise of Artificial Intelligence services.
-It is still too early to define the exact impact of AI on data management, but it is undoubtedly a game-changer.
+First of all, I will mention the boom in Artificial Intelligence services.
+It is still too early to outline more specific frameworks of the impact of AI on data management, but it is certainly a game changer.

-The second innovation is reducing the time from data creation to its analysis.
-A prime example of this is Microsoft Fabric, which unifies all the necessary resources—similar to OneDrive—into a single workspace for data extraction, model creation, analysis tools, and sharing capabilities.
+The second type of innovation is related to shortening the path from data creation to its analysis.
+An example of this is Microsoft Fabric, which unifies in a common space similar to OneDrive all the resources needed to extract data, create models for analysis, tools for analyzing those models, and tools for sharing.

-Our role is to master these new technologies, adapt them to our clients’ needs, and transform them into solutions that drive business growth.
+Our role is to master these new technologies, adapt them to our clients’ needs, and transform them into solutions that help their business.

-Inspirit and SQL Master Academy are active supporters of the SQL and BI community in Bulgaria.
-In this role, we strive to present innovations, organize workshops, events, and presentations to introduce our colleagues to the cutting-edge technological advancements in our field.
+Inspirit and SQL Master Academy are active supporters of the SQL and BI community of specialists in Bulgaria.